ekivemark/flangio/README.md

 How you can use flangio for your Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most simply, you can use flangio strictly as a web-based manger for MongoDB.
+Most simply, you can use flangio strictly as a web-based manager for MongoDB.
 You can also use flangio as a starting point for your own application or own
 customized API.
 Many of the features are optional and can be turned of
-and on to suite your specific needs by adjusting the `settings.py` file..
+and on to suit your specific needs by adjusting the `settings.py` file..

 You can use flangio as a "backend database" that is accessed primarily by
 external systems, via RESTful API, and you can build your own Django application
-right inside the flangio project, (therefore accessing MongoDB natievly as opposed
+right inside the flangio project, (therefore accessing MongoDB natively as opposed
 through the RESTful API).
 You simply build out your own Django app (and related urls)
 inside `flangio/apps`.
 If you create an application on flangio you can access
-MongoDB natievly, via pymongo or another 3rd party MongoDB client.
+MongoDB natively, via pymongo or another 3rd party MongoDB client.

 Sample Project - Quantified-Clan
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is a sample application bundled with flangio called "qualified-clan".
-This is designed to function as a "family-based" PHR where everyone with an account can see everyone's else's data.
+This is designed to function as a "family-based" PHR where everyone with an account can see everyone else's data.
 More about that here.

 This is a web application that plots weight, blood pressure measurements, over